dadi/web/README.md

 Multiple datasource files (`workspace/datasources/{datasourcename}.json`) can be attached to a page.
 Each datasource file describes which Serama endpoint to use, which filters to use, how many records to return etc. A full list of options can be found in the [Datasource Specification](datasource_specification.md) document.

-#### Datasources
-Datasources are the main link between a DADI Web application and a DADI API or other third party end point.
-Datasources describe which endpoints to use, how to authenticate against that service, whether caching and pagination are enabled and can include default filters to pass to the API.
-See [Datasource Specification](datasource_specification.md) for more information and a sample datasource.

-Datasources are assigned to pages in the page descriptor file.

-#### Events
-These files add additional server side functionality to pages.
-Events are run after a page has loaded data from all of it's datasources, so they have access to all the data specified by a page's descriptor file.

-See [Events](events.md) for more information and a sample event file.

-Events are assigned to pages in the page descriptor file.

 #### Pages and Partials
 Pages are the main template files.
 Templating is based around the [DustJS](http://akdubya.github.io/dustjs/) templating language.